🌱 budding

 The honest counter

-Chamath’s objection (same episode) is worth taking seriously: the debate is still happening in gross-revenue terms rather than free-cash-flow terms.
+Chamath’s objection (same episode) deserves weight: the debate is still happening in gross-revenue terms rather than free-cash-flow terms.
 Classic hype-phase signal.
 Also, Anthropic reports gross revenue while OpenAI reports net revenue, making direct comparisons misleading.

 The resolution: gross margin expansion is probably real, but whether that translates to FCF depends on how much of each incremental revenue dollar gets consumed by the next round of training compute, data center buildout, and talent wars.
 The 2026-2027 burn numbers will settle the argument.